Boeing 737 MAX: Orders and deliveries

+As of September 2025, the 737 MAX has 4,808 unfilled orders and 2,005 deliveries.
+737 MAX sub-type orders are as follows: 309 MAX 7, 3,044 MAX 8 (incl.
+461 MAX 8-200), 181 MAX 9 and 1,274 MAX 10.

 Accidents and incidents

-Between March 2017 and March 2019, the global fleet of 387 aircraft operated 500,000 flights and experienced two fatal crashes, having an accident rate of four accidents per million flights, whereas the previous Boeing 737 generations averaged 0.2 accidents per one million flights.
+As of 2023, the 737 MAX series had experienced 1.48 fatal hull loss accidents for every million takeoffs.

 Lion Air Flight 610

-On October 29, 2018, Lion Air Flight 610, a 737 MAX 8, plunged into the Java Sea 13 minutes after takeoff from Soekarno–Hatta International Airport, Jakarta, Indonesia.
+On October 29, 2018, Lion Air Flight 610, a recently delivered 737 MAX 8, crashed into the Java Sea 13 minutes after takeoff from Soekarno–Hatta International Airport, Jakarta, Indonesia.
 The flight was a scheduled domestic flight to Depati Amir Airport, Pangkal Pinang, Indonesia.
 All 189 people on board died.
 This was the first fatal aviation crash and first hull loss of a 737 MAX.
 The aircraft had been delivered to Lion Air two months earlier.
-People familiar with the investigation reported that during a flight piloted by a different crew on the day before the crash, the same aircraft experienced a similar malfunction but an extra pilot sitting in the cockpit jumpseat correctly diagnosed the problem and told the crew how to disable the malfunctioning MCAS flight-control system.
-Indonesia's National Transportation Safety Committee released its final report into the crash on October 25, 2019, attributing the crash to the MCAS pushing the aircraft into a dive due to data from a faulty angle-of-attack sensor.
+People familiar with the investigation reported that during a flight piloted by a different crew on the day before the crash, the same aircraft experienced a similar malfunction but an extra pilot sitting in the cockpit jumpseat correctly diagnosed the problem and told the crew how to disable the malfunctioning Maneuvering Characteristics Augmentation System (MCAS) flight-control system.
+Indonesia's National Transportation Safety Committee released its final report into the crash on October 25, 2019, attributing the crash to the MCAS pushing the aircraft into a dive due to data from a faulty angle-of-attack sensor, causing the aircraft to think it was pitching up more than it was in reality.
 Following the Lion Air crash, Boeing issued an operational manual guidance, advising airlines on how to address erroneous cockpit readings.

 Ethiopian Airlines Flight 302

-On March 10, 2019, Ethiopian Airlines Flight 302, a 737 MAX 8, crashed approximately six minutes after takeoff from Addis Ababa, Ethiopia, on a scheduled flight to Nairobi, Kenya, killing all 149 passengers and 8 crew members on board.
-The aircraft was four months old at the time.
+On March 10, 2019, Ethiopian Airlines Flight 302, operated by a four-month-old 737 MAX 8, crashed approximately six minutes after takeoff from Addis Ababa, Ethiopia, on a scheduled flight to Nairobi, Kenya, killing all 149 passengers and 8 crew members.
 The cause of the crash was initially unclear, though the aircraft's vertical speed after takeoff was reported to be unstable.
 Evidence retrieved on the crash site suggests, that at the time of the crash, the aircraft was configured to dive, similar to Lion Air Flight 610.
-On April 4, Ethiopian transport minister Dagmawit Moges stated that the crew "performed all the procedures repeatedly provided by the manufacturer but was not able to control the aircraft."

-The similarity of the physical and flight data evidence from the accidents led to the global 737 MAX groundings beginning on the day of the second accident.
+The similarity of the physical and flight data evidence from the accidents led to the global 737 MAX groundings beginning on the day of the second accident, with the Aircraft returning to service on December 9, 2020.